 Reserve Account

-Ensures small and medium-sized businesses could process refunds during low cash periods by reserving funds upfront, increasing refund success rates by 13%.
+Ensures small and medium-sized businesses could process refunds during low cash periods by holding funds upfront, increasing refund success rates by 13%.

 Role